 Drooling with thick saliva while open mouth breathing

-Measure the dog’s anal temperature if it is higher than 103 Fahrenheit
+Measure the dog’s anal temperature if it is higher than 103 Fahrenheit/39°C

 Vomiting and loose stool

-The breathing rate is not normalizing after 10 minutes in the cool room
+The breathing rate is not normalizing after 10 minutes in a cool room

 There are many causes of a heavy dog panting, but if your dog was exposed to high temperatures, most likely, your dog is overheated.
 Bring them into cool water (not freezing cold as it would constrict blood vessels and would make things even worse), take your dog to a shadow, offer plenty of water, and put a damp towel under them to lay on.
 Put water on paws and ears.
 Avoid stress and remain calm; stressful situations require more oxygen from your dog and cause them to pant even more.
 If your dog is dizzy or vomiting or has high fewer, arrange a vet visit to ensure the car has a/c, no walking!